dotnet/docs-aspire/docs/database/seed-database-data.md

 Seeding data pre-populates database tables with rows of data so they're ready for testing via your app.
 You may want to seed data for the following scenarios:

-- Manually develop and test different features of your app against a meaningful set of data, such as a product catalog
+- Manually develop and test different features of your app against a meaningful set of data, such as a product catalog or list of customers.
-- Run test suites to verify that features behave a specific way with a given set of data
+- Run test suites to verify that features behave a specific way with a given set of data.

 Manually seeding data is tedious and time consuming and should be automated when possible.
 With .NET Aspire, these goals can all be accomplished using volumes to run database scripts during startup.
-You can also seed your database using tools like Entity Framework Core, which handle many underlying concerns for you.
+You can also seed your database using tools like Entity Framework Core, which handles many underlying concerns for you.

 ## Understand containerized databases